tanushchauhan/voice-command-bot/README.md

   python main.py
 ```

-## How do I add my own commmands?
+## How do I add my own commands?

-You can edit the main.py to add more commmands as per your liking.
-You can also install more modules in combine them with this script to perform custom actions.
+You can edit the main.py to add more commands to your liking.
+You can also install more modules and combine them with this script to perform custom actions.

 ## Screenshots